simonsigre/aabot/docs/SLACK_SETUP.md

 ## Step 3: Configure Environment Variables

-Add these to your Replit secrets:
+Add these to your environment variables:

 ```
 SLACK_APP_TOKEN=xapp-1-AXXXXXXXX-XXXXXXXXX-your-actual-token-here